loomnetwork/loom-sdk-documentation/docs/en/loom-js-quickstart.md

 ## Overview

-[Loom-js](https://github.com/loomnetwork/loom-js) contains everything you need to build web apps and NodeJS services that interact with smart contracts running on Loom DAppChains.
+The [Loom-js](https://github.com/loomnetwork/loom-js) library contains everything you need to build web apps and NodeJS services that interact with your smart contracts running on Loom.

-To get started install `loom-js`, run the following command:
+You can install `loom-js` by running the following command:

 ```bash
 yarn add loom-js